Mortgage Refinance Guide for Washington Homeowners

 FHA Streamline Refinance

-A simplified refinance option for current FHA borrowers (qualification rules apply).
+A simplified refinance option for current FHA borrowers with reduced documentation requirements (qualification rules apply).

 VA IRRRL (Interest Rate Reduction Refinance Loan)